 The Dogecoin project launched on December 6, 2013.

 What is the purpose of Dogecoin?

-Though the token can be bought, sold, and traded on many exchanges like most cryptocurrencies, the fact it was originally created as a joke makes some treat DOGE with similar levity as many outsiders did Bitcoin early in its history.
+Though the token can be bought, sold, and traded on popular crypto exchanges like most cryptocurrencies, the fact it was originally created as a joke makes some treat DOGE with similar levity as many outsiders did Bitcoin early in its history.
 For example, Reddit users offered the token as a tip for interesting stories on the platform.